 These business developments together with the adoption of multiple cloud platforms underline the importance of effective SSH key management in the cloud.
 However, each cloud provider treats these SSH keys differently, increasing the complexity in managing the keys, which is more evident when businesses adopt multi-cloud environments.
 For example, cloud service providers allow users to either generate new keys or use an existing key pair, while SSH access is configured and managed differently in each cloud environment.
 As a result, while SSH keys are easy to generate, it is becoming harder to keep an updated inventory of keys and their trust relationships.

-The overarching principle in cloud security is the Shared Responsibility principle.
-Although some security responsibilities, especially those of protecting the underlying infrastructure, have shifted from the customer to the cloud service provider, it is always the customer’s responsibility to manage, maintain and protect their data, the encryption keys and the SSH keys.
+The overarching principle in cloud security is the Shared Responsibility Model.
+The Shared Responsibility Model, in essence, requires cloud service providers like Amazon Web Service (AWS), Microsoft Azure, or Google Cloud Platform (GCP) to survey and address security threats associated with the cloud platform and its fundamental infrastructure.
+Although some security responsibilities have shifted from the customer to the cloud service provider, it is always the customer’s responsibility to manage, maintain and protect their data, the encryption keys and the SSH keys.
 To do so, businesses need to ensure consistency of control, policies and visibility across multiple cloud platforms.